0nix/ggj21/twine/scriptstuff.md

 You hear faint whispers, "One day, one day, one day" in between the sobs.

-After around thirty minutes of silence and cotemplation, Leitzka puts the briefcase back under the sofa and leaves the flat.
+After around thirty minutes of silence and contemplation, Leitzka puts the briefcase back under the sofa and leaves the flat.

 Surveillance around the building, provided by the same Field Office, indicates that she did not visit her neighbor Laurie Weiss.One of the other agents in the Field Office noticed that she instead she decided to sit down at the nearby park and playground and pass the time in silence there.
 A perfect time to improve the surveillance equipment on the premises, and search for any materials that could build a case for the investigation.